-Over 600,000 people in the UK live with epilepsy, and around one in 50 people will experience the condition in their life without knowing they have it.
+Over 600,000 people in the UK live with epilepsy, and one in 50 people will experience the condition in their life without knowing it.

 “It did make me nervous; I was somewhat on my toes waiting for the next one to happen,” he said.

-“At first people had no clue about it, so I would have to explain what would happen if I were to have an episode and I still do that now.
+“At first people had no clue about it, so I would have to explain what would happen if I were to have an episode.

 “Through the years, people have become to have an understanding of it because public awareness has grown.”

-The campaign was started in 2008 by Canadian, Cassidy Megan, and soon became a global fundraising event.
+The campaign was started in 2008 in Canada, and soon became a global fundraising event.

-One charity involved is the Epilepsy Society, who’s aim is to “carry on the conversation.”
+One charity involved is the Epilepsy Society, and its aim is to “carry on the conversation.”

-Nicola Swanborough, head of external affairs at the Epilepsy Society, said: “It’s a brilliant fundraiser, where the money goes towards funding a helpline for those suffering and to medical research in helping find a cure.
+Nicola Swanborough, head of external affairs at the Epilepsy Society, said: “All donations made on Purple Day go towards funding a helpline for those suffering and to medical research in finding a cure.